-After a baby is born, and the umbilical cord is clamped and cut, the blood left in the umbilical cord can be collected and the stem cells extracted and stored for potential use in a future medical application.
+Cord Blood Awareness Month makes parents aware that after a baby is born, and the umbilical cord is clamped and cut, the blood left in the umbilical cord can be collected and the stem cells extracted and stored for potential use in a future medical application.
 Today, there are nearly eighty conditions that can be treated with cord blood and experimental treatments using cord blood for cerebral palsy and Type 1 diabetes are underway.
-In fact, over 210 ViaCord families have used their saved cord blood in a transplant or infusion.

 Parent's Guide to Cord Blood Foundation

 To learn more, visit http://www.parentsguidecordblood.org